Click the tabs below to learn more about site development.

 Stormwater resources & templates

 - Separated stormwater basin - must meet requirements of Department of Ecology’s 2019 Stormwater Management Manual for Western Washington (2019 SWMMWW).
-For Separated Stormwater Basin small projects (MR1-5 only), use the Small Project Site Plan/Report Template (PDF) as your drainage report.
+For Separated Stormwater Basin small projects (MR1-5 only), use the Small Project Stormwater Report Template for Separated Area (PDF) as your drainage report.

 - Combined sewer basin - must meet requirements in Volume I, Section 6-10 of the City’s Design & Construction Standards and Specifications (DCSS).
-Prepare a drainage report (template coming soon).
+Prepare a drainage report using the Small Project Stormwater Report Template for Combined Area (PDF).

 For more detailed Stormwater Information, please visit the City’s Stormwater Technical Resources webpage.